Best practices for including tables

 - Don't use X or another character to indicate compatibility or support.
 Instead, use Yes and No. See Spell out words and symbols for more information.

-- When possible, don't include links in tables, unless the purpose of the table is to help users find information in the docs.
+- When possible, don't include links in tables, unless the purpose of the table is to link to cross-references.

 Trademark attribution | Documenting third-party products |